xybu/cs590-map/testbed_mapping_v4_2_1/README.md

 3. Starting from empty set {}, iteratively put PM1, PM2, ..., PMk' to the set until for all resources the max possible offering for the resource by all PMs in the set is at least the min possible need for that resource.

-## Evaulation
+## Evaulation of Changes

-When resource is aboundant, the program runs significantly faster.
+When resource is abundant, the program runs significantly faster.

 When switching resource is similarly scarce as vhost CPU resource, the algorithm gives bad estimate (cap_f(MAX_SWITCH_CPU_SHARE) is too optimistic because PMs can't use that much CPU shares for packet switching).
 In this case the program runs slower.

-Patch: if a new branch is created because all PMs are stressed, then in share adjustment phase slash the counter?
+Patch: if a new branch is created because all PMs are stressed, then in share adjustment phase slash the counter -- did.

 The range of iv brute force is shrinked because the resource bound is usually tight.